dodona-edu/judge-java/README.md

 Please use descriptive names in `description/names/...`, these will be shown to the user, often without context (it's not very informative to have an exercise called "1" in your list of recent exercises if you're following 3 courses at a time).

 `evaluation/filename` is the name of the file the students should submit.
-As this is a Java judge, that's the name of the public class they should submit + `.java`.
+As this is a Java judge, that's the name of the public class they should submit + `.java`. `evaluation/handler` indicates which judge the exercise should use.

 Other configuration values used by the Java judge are:
 - `evaluation/allow_compilation_warnings` - A boolean indicating whether the judge should allow compilation warnings, or should fail compilation if warnings were reported.
 This defaults to `false` if not set, meaning that compilation will fail if warnings occur.